Learning Events vs. Meetings, What’s the Difference?

 - build a sense of team (we need to know why this is needed at this time)

-If the answer is Yes, then we may want to design a mini-learning event within the meeting.
-It can follow a normal sequence for learning and include connections to previous knowledge or experience with the topic as well as an opportunity to apply the new knowledge and a next step “away” from the meeting.
+If the answer is Yes, then we may want to design a learning task (or tasks) within the meeting.
+The task(s) can follow a normal sequence for learning and include connections to previous knowledge or experience with the topic as well as an opportunity to apply the new knowledge and a next step “away” from the meeting.

 Here is an example of a learning event within a GLP meeting to review a process for feedback.